8 Of The Best Seiko Chronographs For Every Budget

 Best for daily wear: SSB031 Men’s Chronograph Stainless Steel

-We start off by picking out the best Seiko chronograph we think you can choose as a daily beater.
+Next, we’ve picked out the best Seiko chronograph we think you can choose as a daily beater.
 There are a lot of different options we could have gone for here, but we decided to settle on the SSB031 model as a great everyday sports watch.

-Features such as its 40mm size, quartz movement, stainless steel bracelet, 100m of water resistance and a hardlex crystal make the SSB031 a strong contender in every department.
+Features such as its 40mm size, quartz movement, stainless steel bracelet, 100m of water resistance, and a hardlex crystal make the SSB031 a strong contender in every department.
 Combine that with a nicely balanced black/silver/red design, and you have a Seiko watch with similarities to much more expensive models, namely the TAG Heuer Formula 1.

 It also sports a good chronograph, tracking seconds and up to 60 minutes, alongside a 12/24 hour indicator and a date window between 4 and 5 o’clock.
 It really is hard to look past this watch as a great all-rounder as it will appeal to a wide range of sports watch fans.

-It does a great job at ticking the price box too!
-At around $200 you’ve got a watch you can wear day-to-day without any worries and will look just as great with a t-shirt as it will under a suit!
+This is a watch you can wear day-to-day without any worries and will look just as great with a t-shirt as it will under a suit!

 Best diver: SSC701 Blue Silicone Solar Powered Diver